 Which Breed Is the Most Heat Resistant?

 Alongside the Leghorn, the Egyptian Fayoumi and the Naked Neck (Turken) are the most heat-resistant breeds biologically.
+The Fayoumi expresses high levels of HSP70 heat shock protein, giving it cellular protection against extreme temperatures.

 Are Chickens OK in 100 Degree Weather?